connected-little-boxes/HullOS-Z/docs/HullOSref.md

 ```

 Note that this does not meant that the move command has been completed, rather that the robot has received and understood the command and has started moving.
 If the time requested is not possible because the robot cannot move that quickly (for example move 100 mm in 1 tick) the move will not take place.
 If the **STATEMENT_CONFIRMATION** flag is set the robot replies with an error message:

+### Program execution and the move command

+When a move command is performed in a program it will start the robot moving and then move onto the next statement.
+It will not wait for the move to complete.
+This means that if you want create a sequence of moves you will find that the first moves will seem to be ignored.
+The way to resolve this issue, and make a program pause while a move is taking place, is to use the **CA** command which pauses a program while a move completes.
+If you want your program to do something else (perhaps check a sensor) while a move is completing you can use the **CI** command which lets a program branch if the motors are moving.

 ```
 MFFail